Frequently Asked Questions

 Applicants to be DSGS providers must submit to the CEC the following information through the DSGS Provider Application Template.

-- Legal name of the applicant
+- Legal name of the applicant.

 - Applicant’s contact name, title, address, email address, and phone number